JAMSUPREME/ruby-brownbag-base/README.md

 - Docker Compose: https://docs.docker.com/compose/install/

 **Actual steps:**
+- `docker-compose build` _(You could technically skip this but whenever you bash onto a new container it would need to `bundle install`)_
 - `docker-compose up`
 - Navigate to `localhost:4001` to see the rails welcome page

+**Helpful commands:**
+- If you want to open up another shell, you can use `docker-compose run rails-client bash`

 # Contents